 Anti-seizure medications may also help with fibromyalgia, a chronic condition that causes muscular pain and tenderness throughout your body.

 How do anti-seizure drugs help?

 Some anti-seizure drugs work particularly well for certain conditions.
-Carbamazepine (Carbatrol, Tegretol) is widely prescribed for trigeminal neuralgia, a condition that can cause searing facial pain that feels like an electric shock.
+Carbamazepine (Carbatrol, Tegretol, others) is widely prescribed for trigeminal neuralgia, a condition that can cause searing facial pain that feels like an electric shock.

 Newer anti-seizure drugs may have fewer side effects

-Research supports the use of the anticonvulsants gabapentin (Gralise, Neurontin) or pregabalin (Lyrica) to help relieve pain caused by damaged nerves.
+Research supports the use of the anticonvulsants gabapentin (Gralise, Neurontin, Horizant) and pregabalin (Lyrica) to help relieve pain caused by damaged nerves.

-Because these drugs have few side effects and are usually well-tolerated, they are often the first medications to try for neuropathic pain.
-You may experience side effects, such as drowsiness, dizziness, confusion or swelling in the feet and legs.
-These side effects are limited by starting with a low dosage and slowly increasing it.
+Because these drugs have few side effects and are usually well tolerated, they are often the first medications to try for neuropathic pain.
+Most doctors will prescribe gabapentin first; if that doesn't work, they will try pregabalin.
+You may experience side effects, such as drowsiness, dizziness, confusion, or swelling in the feet and legs.
+These side effects are limited by starting with a low dose and slowly increasing it.

 - Phenytoin (Dilantin)